ArtBlocks/artblocks-docs/README.md

 ### 2. Create a series of hex pairs

 Alternatively, you could just extract numbers from each of the hex pairs to parameterize your algorithm.
-Here we extract pairs and parse them into integers from 0-256.
-If we want them these values to range only between 0-10 for example we can do the following:
+Here we extract pairs and parse them into integers from 0-255.
+If we want the values to range only between 0-100 for example we can do the following:

 ```javascript
 let seed = parseInt(tokenData.hash.slice(0, 16), 16)